 #4: Dog Friendly Accommodations; Because Our Pets Need A Vacation Too

 Finding a place to stay when out of town with your pet can be a challenge– but not to worry– there are many pet friendly accommodations on the Sunshine Coast.
 Weather you like to camp, resort or b&b, the Sunshine Coast is heaven for your 4-legged companion.
-Try using the advanced accommodation search tool and be sure to check Yes on the “Accepts Pets?” option to see a list of accommodations that are dog friendly.
+Browse our website for accommodations directory.

 #3: Go For A Hike